funcompbio/funcompbio.github.io/setup.md

 follow these steps:

-  1. Go to the [Python downloads for windows](https://www.python.org/downloads/windows) page, follow the link for the _LatestPython 3 Release_ and in the next page scroll down until you find the link to download the _latest stable Windows x86-64 executable_.
+  1. Go to the [Python downloads for windows](https://www.python.org/downloads/windows) page, follow the link for the _Latest Python 3 Release_ and in the next page scroll down until you find the link to download the _latest stable Windows x86-64 executable_.
   If your system has a 32-bit processor, then you should look for the link of the 32-bit installer.
 Follow that link and once the download has finished, execute the